 Councils, when acting as a licensing authority, need to ensure that the decisions that they make are robust and according to law at all times.
-This applies equally to decisions made under delegated authority by Officers or those made by Members.
+This applies equally to decisions made under delegated authority by Officers or those made by Members in committee.
 Licensing law is both complex and varied, some of it being modern and some of it being antiquated and in need of reform.
-This course, which will be delivered from the legal standpoint for the most part, will cover the full spectrum from Scrap Metal to Zoos, Private Hire to Sex Establishments and Alcohol to Public Entertainment.
+This course, which will be delivered from the legal standpoint for the most part, will cover the full spectrum from Scrap Metal to Zoos, Private Hire to Sex Establishments and Alcohol to Public Entertainment but will concentrate on taxis, alcohol and entertainment.

 The course will deliver both legal and practical knowledge and skills in all aspects of licensing law and procedure illustrated by reference to and analysis of the leading cases.
 It will build upon the knowledge and skills gained on the Licensing Basic Survival Guide course taking some of the contents of that course to a more advanced and detailed level.
 It will also deliver further knowledge and skills from other aspects of licensing law and procedure.

 There will be sections on constitutional arrangements, delegations, decision making powers, application processes, reports and recommendations, objections and representations, evidence, decision making processes, reasons for decisions, reviews and appeal processes, fees, Members’ interests, natural justice and human rights.
-There will be practical exercises based on actual cases which delegates will be expected to respond to.
-To achieve this aim, attendees will be expected to have read the core material and the case studies in advance of attending the course.
+There will be practical exercises based on actual cases which delegates will be able to respond to.
+To achieve this aim, attendees will be expected to have read the core material and the case studies which will be provided in advance of the day.

 This course is suitable for existing legal advisors to both Licensing Departments and Committees, together with Democratic Services Officers who service Licensing Committees.
 It will also be of benefit to Licensing Officers who wish to enhance their practical knowledge against the legal background.
 A working knowledge of licensing law or procedure would be of benefit.
 This is a stand-alone course and delegates do not need to have attended the Licensing Basic Survival Guide course.